Research Guide to Law

 349 Law of specific jurisdictions & areas

-Remember that in the Law Room a part of the collection is not on open shelves.
-Items with location “Law Room | Closed stack” may be requested to Library staff during the support hours as follows:
+Remember that in the Law Room, a part of the collection is not open.
+Items with the location “Law Room | Closed stack” may be requested from Library staff during support hours as follows:

-Books from “Law Room | Closed stack” will be placed and ordered by requester's surname in the A-Z lockers - upon entering the room, on the left-.
-The self-service is open Monday-Friday after the Library staff's hours.
+Books from “Law Room | Closed stack” will be placed and ordered by requester's surname in the A-Z lockers upon entering the room, on the left.
+The self-service is available Monday through Friday after the Library staff's hours.

-The platforms that host eJournal collections allow you to browse and search across all ejournals on the publisher's site.
-Unlike search engines, such as Google, these platforms help to refine searches and explore more references, citations, and related topics.
+The platforms that host eJournal collections allow you to browse and search across all eJournals on the publisher's site.

 Find journals by Decimal Dewey Classification (main classes)